 So just how many people are really turning their bedroom or living room into a workout studio?
-Well, the Global Wellness Institute reports that at-home fitness is growing so fast it’s on track to eclipse traditional gyms and even elite fitness boutiques in market share.
-The appeal is different for everyone, but working out at home is often an antidote to the common excuses people find to skip the gym.
+Well, even before we knew what COVID-19 was, working out at home had started to take on an entirely new connotation of chic-ness with the emergence of “smart” home workout equipment.
+Take start-ups like Peloton, TONAL, and Mirror, just to name a few, that stream classes to you at home, so you get a gym-caliber workout while sheltering in place.
+And the Global Wellness Institute reported last year that at-home fitness was already on track to eclipse traditional gyms and even elite fitness boutiques in market share.
+The appeal is different for everyone, but working out at home is often an antidote to the common excuses people find to skip a workout.
 Excuse #1: “I’m too busy!”

 Beat comparison anxiety